joshualyguessennd/StarkNet-Open-Oracle/README.md

 protostar build
 ```

+### 1. Use a Starknet account with modified nonce validation

 Due to some Starknet limitations, it is not possible yet to do multiple contract calls in one transaction with the Open Oracle contracts.
 This should be fixed when the keccak builtin will be out along with other scalability improvements.

-In order to send multiple transactions at the same time with from the python client, you will need a special type of account with a modified type of nonce.
+In order to send multiple transactions at the same time from the python client, you will need a special type of account with a modified type of nonce.

-Here are the steps to create and deploy this type of account.
+Here are the steps to create and deploy this type of account :

 ```bash
 python contracts/account/private_key_gen.cairo